nathanhtaylor/Git-Demo/README.md

 # Git-Demo
 A demonstration of GitHub and Git for textron noobies.
+Josh is awesome